sgmurphy/wordpress-plugins/pymntpl-paypal-woocommerce/readme.txt

 Payment Plugins is the team behind several of the highest reviewed and installed Payment integrations for WooCommerce.

 == Changelog ==
+= 1.0.44 - 02/16/24 -
+* Updated - In WebhookReceiver, for event PAYMENT.CAPTURE.COMPLETED, don't rely on WC_Order::is_paid() function.
+Instead, check for existence of transaction ID.
 = 1.0.43 - 02/05/24 =
 * Updated - On checkout block, don't override email address if it's already populated and express checkout isn't being used
 * Fixed - If PayPal button was configured to render in payment method section, and PayLater messaging enabled with "Above PayPal button" set, button was not rendering